ryanoatmicrosoft/azure-content/articles/azure-stack/azure-stack-webapps-deploy.md

 The Azure Stack Web Apps resource provider utilizes the same code as used in Azure Web Apps and as a result there are some common concepts that are worth describing.
 In Azure Web Apps the pricing container for your web apps is called the App Service Plan.
 It represents the set of dedicated virtual machines used to hold your apps.
 Within a given subscription you can have multiple App Service Plans.
 The same is true in Azure Stack Web Apps as well.

-In Azure there is a Shared worker that supports high density multi-tenant web app hosting and 3 reserved sizes of dedicated workers, Small, Medium, and Large.
+In Azure there is a shared worker that supports high density multi-tenant web app hosting and 3 reserved sizes of dedicated workers, Small, Medium, and Large.
 The needs of on premise customers though cannot be always so described so in Azure Stack Web Apps the resource provider administrator can define the worker tiers they wish to make available and then define their own pricing SKUs that use those worker tiers.

 ## Portal Features